 Welcome to Covington County, Mississippi Genealogy & History Network.
-Our purpose is to provide free resources for genealogical and / or historical researchers.
+Our purpose is to provide free resources for genealogical and historical researchers.

-1841 Mississippi State Census for Covington County including heads of households and number of white males and number of white females living in household.
+Covington County 1841 Mississippi State Census including heads of households and number of white males and number of white females living in household.

 Okahay Cemetery burial listing with tombstone photos.
 From US 84 east take Hwy 37 north to Hwy 532.
 Turn left and go to Hot Coffee Community.
 Turn right on Gilmore Road.
 Go about a mile past Dalton Corely Drive.
 314605N, 0892855W.

 Calhoun Cemetery burial listing with tombstone photos.
 From Collins, take US 84 E to Hwy 532 west to the Hot Coffee Community.
 Turn right on Calhoun Church Road.
 314427N, 0892635W.

 Old Meshack Rogers Cemetery burial listing with tombstone photos.
 From US 49 N in north Collins take Ora Street / Ora Swamp Road to right and go to Salem Church Road to left.
 Cemetery is right there.
 314048N, 0893327W.

 Williamsburg General Cemetery burial listing with tombstone photos.
 From Collins take US 84 west to Mike Conner Lake Road and turn left.
 Take the first road to the right.
 313719N, 0893640W.

 Covington County 1820 Federal census extraction.
 Lists the names of heads of households.
 Also includes the number of white males and female in each household by age groups.

 Thousands of Covington County, Mississippi marriages.
 That's a lot of marriage info.
 Be sure to check for your Covington County ancestors.
 These dates are critical to getting a certified copy of a marriage record from the Covington County Courthouse